B. Gerald Cantor (1916-1996)

 In 1945, the same year he launched his business, Mr. Cantor took another momentous first step – into the world of art.
 Filling an hour between appointments, he paid an impromptu visit to The Metropolitan Museum of Art.
 Of the many works he saw that day, only one truly captured his attention: The Hand of God by Auguste Rodin.
 The marble sculpture of a hand pulling two human figures from the undifferentiated mass – the moment of Creation – was a revelation for Mr. Cantor.
 “I’d never seen anything that fascinated me so much,” he later said.
 “It was almost a religious experience.”

 Eighteen months later, in 1947, Mr. Cantor saw a small bronze version of The Hand of God in a Madison Avenue gallery.
 At nearly $100, the purchase set him back the equivalent of two months’ rent on his Manhattan apartment.
-Throughout Mr. Cantor’s life, the five-and-a-half-inch bronze remained a vivid reminder of the excitement conveyed by its marble compatriot.
+He bought it, and throughout Mr. Cantor’s life the five-and-a-half-inch-tall bronze was a vivid reminder of the excitement conveyed by its marble compatriot.

 Mr. Cantor’s purchase of The Kiss in the mid-1950s and his initial visit to the Musée Rodin in Paris at the end of that decade marked the start of his serious collecting.
 After their marriage in 1977, he and his wife, Iris, gradually assembled the world’s largest and most comprehensive private collection of works by and relating to the 19th century French sculptor – approximately 750 large- and small-scale sculptures, prints, drawings, photographs and memorabilia.
 To complement these materials, they added paintings and sculpture by artists from the Impressionist, Post-Impressionist and Expressionist schools, many of whom were either contemporaries of Rodin or were influenced by him.